All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Add or intensify exercise: If you have been doing only cardio, add resistance training.
 If already training, increase intensity.

-• Consider a dose increase: If you are not yet at your maximum tolerated dose, your provider may recommend escalating.
+• Consider a dose increase: If you aren't yet at your maximum tolerated dose, your provider may recommend escalating.

 • Measure beyond the scale: Take waist and hip measurements, track how clothes fit, and monitor energy levels.
 Fat loss can continue during a scale plateau.